 Our Approach to Comprehensive Conservative Treatment

 At Olympic Spine and Sports Therapy, we use functional neurologic orthopedic rehabilitation (“FNOR”) to treat chronic knee pain.
 Our goal is to return your entire physical state to optimal performance.
-Our treatment plans do not include drugs, injections, or surgery.
+Our treatment plans do not include narcotics or surgery.
 If compensation injuries are the cause of your knee pain, FNOR will help treat the source of the knee problem,, as well as the knee pain itself.